Omerl98/BookInfo/README.md

 virtualenv env
 ```

+3. Open BookInfo folder through your terminal
-3. Activate the virual environment
+4. Activate the virual environment

   for windows:
 ```